London Ringways: County of London Plan and Greater London Plan, 1940s

-Ringway Scheme, 1960s
+Ringways, 1960s

 By the start of the 1960s, the number of private cars and commercial vehicles on the roads had increased considerably from the number before the war.
 British car manufacturing doubled between 1953 and 1960.
 The Conservative government, led by Prime Minister Harold Macmillan, had strong ties to the road transport industry, with more than 70 members of parliament being members of the British Road Federation.
 Political pressure to build roads and improve vehicular traffic increased, which led to a revival of Abercrombie's plans.

 The Ringway plan took Abercrombie's earlier schemes as a starting point and reused many of his proposals in the outlying areas but scrapped the plans in the inner zone.
 Abercrombie's A Ring was scrapped as being far too expensive and impractical.
 The innermost circuit, Ringway 1, was approximately the same distance from the centre as the B Ring.
 It used some of Abercrombie's suggested route, but it was planned to use existing transport corridors, such as railway lines, much more than before.
 The location of these lines produced a ring that was distinctly box-shaped, and Ringway 1 was unofficially called the London Motorway Box.

 In 1963, Colin Buchanan published a report, Traffic in Towns, which had been commissioned by the Transport Minister, Ernest Marples.
 In contrast to earlier reports, it cautioned that road building would generate and increase traffic and cause environmental damage.
 It also recommended pedestrianisation of town centres and segregating different traffic types.
 The report was published by Penguin Books and sold 18,000 copies.
 Several key ideas in the report would later be perceived as being correct as road protesting grew from the 1980s onward.

-The London Traffic Survey was published the following year, and concluded that the Ringways should be built in order to cater for future network traffic, instead of Traffic in Towns which said if a road was not built, there would be no demand along that route anyway.
-The 1960s plans were developed over a period of several years and were subject to a continuing process of review and modification.
-Roads were added and omitted as the overall scheme was altered, and many alternative route alignments were considered during the planning process The plan was published in stages starting with Ringway 1 in 1966 and Ringway 2 in 1967.
-After the Conservatives won the GLC elections in the latter year, they confirmed that both Ringways would be constructed as planned.
+In 1964, the London Traffic Survey was published, and concluded that the Ringways should be built in order to cater for future network traffic, instead of Traffic in Towns, which said if a road was not built, there would be no demand along that route anyway.
+The plan was published in stages starting with Ringway 1 in 1966 and Ringway 2 in 1967.
+After the Conservatives won the GLC elections in 1967, they confirmed that both Ringways would be constructed as planned.